 DAX records significant events within your clusters, such as a failure to add a node, success in adding a node, or changes to security groups.
 By monitoring key events, you can know the current state of your clusters and, depending upon the event, be able to take corrective action.
 You can access these events using the AWS Management Console, or the DescribeEvents action in the DAX management API.

-Next, we are going to create a single node DAX cluster using AWS console.
+Next, we are going to create a single node DAX cluster using the AWS console.

 Step 1: Login to AWS console and navigate to DynamoDB.

 Note: DAX is not supported in all regions.
-For this demo we are using EU-Ireland (eu-west-1) as region.
+For this demo, we are using EU-Ireland (eu-west-1) as a region.
 If you are currently in a non-supported region, then change it to a supported one.

 Step 2: Click ‘Create cluster’ located under ‘Dashboard’.